jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 - Direction

     - Lines have a direction

     - An access symbol can totally determine the direction
     - Access symbol at one end
     - Access symbol at the other end
     - Access symbol at both ends
     - Access symbols left out.
 Possibilities:
         - The direction goes *both ways*
         - The direction doesn’t matter in this view
         - Other rules determine the direction

     - You can leave out access symbols if other rules determine the direction.
 The precedence of rules is:
     - *Acces Symbols*: Access symbol determines direction
     - *Outwards*: The direction is outwards by default
     - *You Sooner Exit a Procedure than an Object*
     - *Exit the Most Borders:* If multiple borders are exited and entered then the line exits the most borders and enters the least borders.
 This rule is mostly not relied on.
     - Without precedence the rules are summarized as:
     - Access symbol is decisive
     - You sooner to exit than enter
     - You sooner to exit a procedure than an object

     - Bidirection:
     - If no rule determines direction then the direction is either not expressed in the diagram or the direction goes both ways.
     - The direction certainly goes both ways if both ends have an access symbol.

 - Connections

     - Procedures can be tied only to procedures
     - Objects can be tied only to objects

     - An object symbol can have only one line of each type: an object line, a type line and an interface line
     - A procedure symbol can have only one line: a call line *or* a reference line.

     - A symbol’s line points *away* from the symbol.
     - The other connected lines point *to* the symbol.

 - Procedure Calls and References

     - A square can ony have a call line if it’s directly inside another square.
     - The call line must first exit the containing square.

     - If a solid procedure line can't be a call line then it is a reference line
     - If it’s a reference line then you use a solid line unless it directly exits a square

     - Any square can have a reference line

     - A procedure symbol can have one of four roles: - definition, - clause, - call, - reference

 - Redirection

     - Object symbol redirection
     - Target symbols
     - Circularity
         - By recurrence
         - By bidirection

     - Procedure redirection
     - A call can not be called or refererenced
     - So a *call* line can only be at the beginning of the redirection
     - So you can only redirect procedures with reference lines

 - Access symbol placement

     - If a line crosses borders it first exits borders and then enters borders.
 You can't mix exits and entrances.
     - If an access symbol is drawn to denote direction is is by default put in the section between the exits and entrances, so not neccessarily with the eventually entered symbol.
     - In other words: the access symbol is usually put in front of the border that is first entered.
     - If this access symbol will go out of view then the access symbol can be placed where it’s visible.
     - It is placed in front of a border that is gone entered or exited.

 - Alternate notations

     - Double shape borders:

         - The line can be left out in these cases, but doesn’t have to.

         - Double solid line object symbol:
         - It’s an object reference or
         - It’s an object reference to an object in the parent
         - Triple solid line object symbol:
         - It’s an object reference to an object in the grandparent
         - Etcetera

         - Dashed line object symbol:
         - It has an external type or
         - It has a type that’s inside the parent
         - Double dashed line object symbol:
         - It has a type that’s inside the grandparent
         - Etcetera

         - Dotted line object symbol:
         - It has an external interface or
         - It has an interface that’s inside the parent
         - Double dotted line object symbol:
         - It has an interface that’s inside the grandparent
         - Etcetera

         - Double solid line square:
         - It is a call
         - It’s a call to a procedure in the parent
         - Triple solid line square:
         - It’s a call to a procedure in the grandparent
         - Etcetera

         - Dashed square:
         - It’s a procedure reference
         - It’s a procedure reference to a procedure in the parent
         - Double dashed square:
         - It’s a procedure reference to a procedure in the grandparent
         - Etcetera

     - Double lines:

         - In these cases, alternate shape borders are usually not used

         - Double line:
         - Line points two capsules outwards
         - Triple line:
         - line points three capsules outwards

     - Line convergence:

         - If there are many lines then they can converge.
 They can be grouped by how many borders they will exit and by what they will enter.
         - The grouping can be multi dimensional <P>.
         - And grouping can take place at multiple borders
         - The grouping between borders can become more precise or more general
         - You can name the groups of lines by what they exit or enter.
 Sort of line a bus lane can be named by its destination.

     - Ambiguity in alternate notations:

         - Double shape borders can seem ambiguous to double encapsulation
         - Double lines can seem ambiguous to two separate lines.
         - Line grouping can make ambiguity of double lines even worse.

-You can decide on your own what kind of notation you want to use, but the programming environment adopts standard ways to draw a diagram.
+    - You can decide on your own what kind of notation you want to use, but the programming environment adopts standard ways to draw a diagram.
 It automatically uses different notations in different views on the system.

 ##### Original List

-\- Alternate notation for symbols: dashed squares...
+- Alternate notation for symbols: dashed squares...

-\- Lines have a direction
+- Lines have a direction

-\- Direction is usually outward
+- Direction is usually outward

-\- If both ends go outward, then there are precedence rules
+- If both ends go outward, then there are precedence rules

-`	`- An object symbol's line is sooner to exit a procedure than

-`	`to exit an object
+    - An object symbol's line is sooner to exit a procedure than to exit an object

-\- If precedence rules can't determine the direction then
+- If precedence rules can't determine the direction then

-`	`- An access symbol determines the direction
+    - An access symbol determines the direction
 << If direction is determined with none of the rules then the direction is either insignificant or the direction goes both ways.
 An access symbol on both ends expresses that the direction REALLY goes both ways. >>

-\- The direction goes both way
+- The direction goes both way

-`	`Or
+    - Or

-\- Access symbols can be at both ends which makes the line go both ways
+- Access symbols can be at both ends which makes the line go both ways

-\- An object symbol can have only one line of each type
+- An object symbol can have only one line of each type

-\- A procedure symbol can have only one line.
+- A procedure symbol can have only one line.
 So it can't have a call line AND a reference line

-\- the other connected lines point to the symbol, not away
+- the other connected lines point to the symbol, not away

-\- Redirection
+- Redirection

-\- circularity
+- circularity

-`	`- by recurrence
+    - by recurrence

-`	`- by ambiguity
+    - by ambiguity

-\- target symbols
+- target symbols

-\- procedures can be tied only to procedures
+- procedures can be tied only to procedures

-\- objects can be tied only to objects
+- objects can be tied only to objects

-\- A square can only have a call line directly exiting another square
+- A square can only have a call line directly exiting another square

-\- A solid procedure line that can't be a call line is treated as a reference line

-“If it is a reference line and a solid line can’t be a call line, a solid line is used”>>
+- A solid procedure line that can't be a call line is treated as a reference line “If it is a reference line and a solid line can’t be a call line, a solid line is used”>>

-\- You can't call or reference a call
+- You can't call or reference a call

-\- So you can only redirect procedures with reference lines
+- So you can only redirect procedures with reference lines

-\- So a call line can only be at the beginning of the redirection
+- So a call line can only be at the beginning of the redirection

-\- If a line crosses borders it first exits borders and then enters borders.
+- If a line crosses borders it first exits borders and then enters borders.
 You can't mix exits and entrances

-\- If an access symbol is drawn to denote direction is is by default put in the section between the exits and entrances, so not neccessarily with the eventually entered symbol.
+- If an access symbol is drawn to denote direction is is by default put in the section between the exits and entrances, so not neccessarily with the eventually entered symbol.

-\- If this access symbol will go out of view then the

-The access symbol is put in front of the border that is entered.
+- If this access symbol will go out of view then the The access symbol is put in front of the border that is entered.

 Create default, ready to easily work with, settings for objects.
 ‘Advanced’ programmers can alter them as they know better.
 Programmers might want to create their own default that overrides the premade default.
 Or use no initialization at all.
 I’ll think about that later.

 \-

 Arrays and collections are types that contain objects of a variable type, but not generic on each action.
 In visual basic you can’t create custom forms of such things.
-In C++ ….
+In C++ ....
 In Com you would HAVE to give the type a certain interface for it to have this genericity and it’s not really handy.
 In Symbol you can easily change a symbol’s type in run time so you can create custom types that have these array capabilities.
 This makes it possible for an array to be a regular symbol object in a library and not a special built in type.

 I must write documentation on how to design applications.
 Designing that is not user interface centered and why my type of layering is better than user interface centered and other layering of application design.